Kawasaki set to change the world and the future.

 "KING" is an acronym for "Kawasaki INnovation Gateway" and reflects the name of the town "Tono-machi" with "Tono" meaning "feudal lord".
 In addition, "SKYFRONT" is a reference to its close location to Haneda Airport, which connects Japan to the rest of the world, and is just across the Tama River.

-KING SKTFRONT is an international strategic zone with an amazing site with every land-sea-and-air route.
+KING SKYFRONT is an international strategic zone with an amazing site with every land-sea-and-air route.

 On Saturday, March 12, 2022, the "Tamagawa Sky Bridge" connecting Haneda Airport and the Kawasaki waterfront area was opened.